Cat Named Rubble, The World's Oldest, Has Died At 31 Years Old

 "We never pursued the Guinness Book of Records.
 I didn't want to do that given his age.
 The record wasn't of interest to us," says Michele.

 "He grew old very quickly towards the end.
 I told my husband at Christmas that I thought it would be the last we spent with Rubble.
-He had started to stop eating and only drank water."
+He had started to stop eating and was only drinking water."

 "He became very thin.
 I went to work as usual, and when I got home, my husband said Rubble had gone across the road as he did every day and never came back, so we believe he went off to die as cats do."